Iron Lion Zion: Critical reception

 Larry Flick from Billboard magazine wrote, "Rockers' reggae with pop swing and dance sizzle, this propulsive, previously unreleased jewel from the new Songs of Freedom boxed set features a wonderfully exultant vocal from Marley, plus the terrific horn of Courtney Pine.
 A smash in the U.K., it deserves to explode here."
 Randy Clark of Cash Box felt the cut "is both club- and radio-friendly".
 Melody Maker praised the song, writing, "...I must say that Marley's 'Iron Lion Zion' is a work of god-like genius; every second as noble as the title suggests."

-A reviewer from Music & Media said, "Of course it's a little bit reworked in the studios with additional musicians such as the jazz saxophonist Courtney Pine and female vocal trio I Trees, featuring Marley's widow Rita.
+A reviewer from Music & Media said, "Of course it's a little bit reworked in the studios with additional musicians such as the jazz saxophonist Courtney Pine and female vocal trio I Threes, featuring Marley's widow Rita.
 Bound to be a classic like the posthumously released 'Buffalo Soldier' in 1983."
 Alan Jones from Music Week named it Pick of the Week and a "Marley masterpiece", and declared it as "a hugely commercial, lightly dubbed and joyous reminder of his talent".
 New Musical Express wrote, "Cleverly completed and a probable hit, still carrying all the broad-sweep magnitude of his vision."
 The reviewer added, "I like it.
 It's top.
 Will that do?"
 Another NME editor, Gavin Martin, complimented it as a "horn bolstered stomp".
 J.D.
 Considine for Rolling Stone viewed it as "fiery".
 Eric Snider from the Tampa Bay Times described it as "infectious".